convexset/js-package-utils/README.md

 `filterObject(o, oFilter, inPlace = false)`

 Filters object `o` based on existing keys of `oFilter`.
 If `inPlace` is set to `true`, key-value pairs in `o` absent from `oFilter` will be deleted from `o`.
 Returns the resulting object.

+`shallowCopy(o)`

+Does a "type-respecting" shallow copy, including non-enumerable properties, respecting property descriptors.

+**Note:** Because functions are returned as is, functions with explicit bindings may not work as expected.

+`deepCopy(o)`

+Does a "type-respecting" deep copy, including non-enumerable properties, respecting property descriptors.

+**Note:** Because functions are returned as is, functions with explicit bindings may not work as expected.